0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 Now let’s compute more carefully what happens to the error when we add, negate, and multiply bits.
 Suppose
 $ C_1 upright(bold(v)) = mu_1 upright(bold(v)) + epsilon.alt_1 , $ where
-$epsilon.alt_1$ is some vector with all its entries bounded by a bound
+$epsilon.alt_1$ is some vector with all its entries upper bounded by some
 $B$.
 (And similarly for $C_2$ and $mu_2$.)

 When we add two ciphertexts, the errors add: